-What is the Global Compact Network Australia?
+What is the UN Global Compact Network Australia?

-As the principal sustainability initiative in Australia, the GCNA brings together participants of the UN Global Compact, including a number of Australia’s leading companies, civil society organisations and universities, to advance responsible business and the private sector’s contribution to sustainable development.
+As the principal sustainability initiative in Australia, the UNGCNA brings together participants of the UN Global Compact, including a number of Australia’s leading companies, civil society organisations and universities, to advance responsible business and the private sector’s contribution to sustainable development.

 We lead, enable and connect business and stakeholders to create a sustainable future by acting responsibly and finding opportunity for positive impact.
 We do this by providing a platform for dialogue, learning, influence and action that is practical and leading edge.
 We guide businesses on how a principles-based approach to doing business by advancing the Ten Principles and the contributing to the Sustainable Development Goals (SDGs) drives long-term business success.

-The GCNA is recognised as a trusted convener and adviser on responsible and sustainable business practices by sustainability practitioners.
+The UNGCNA is recognised as a trusted convener and adviser on responsible and sustainable business practices by sustainability practitioners.
 We provide business with a meeting point to share and build best practice and connect with networks and experts in Australia.